A Natural Response to Anger is to Clench Your Fist

 To develop greater self-awareness, reflect on the following questions:

-- Where do I feel tension in my body when I get angry?
+• Where in my body do I feel tension when I get angry?

-- Do my facial expressions change noticeably when I am frustrated?
+• Do my facial expressions change noticeably when I am frustrated?

-- What physical habits (such as pacing, balling my fists, or crossing my arms) do I exhibit when upset?
+• What physical habits (such as pacing, balling my fists, or crossing my arms) do I exhibit when upset?

-- How does my breathing pattern shift when I feel anger rising?
+• How does my breathing pattern shift when I feel anger rising?

-- Do I notice any physical discomfort, such as headaches or stomach tightness, when angry?
+• Do I notice any physical discomfort, such as headaches or stomach tightness, when angry?

 🕊️7 Holistic Strategies for Anger Management